Pierce Lyden: Retirement

-Death

-Lyden died on October 10, 1998, aged 90, and was buried at Fairhaven Memorial Park in Santa Ana, California.
+Awards

+Honors awarded him included membership in the Cowboy Hall of Fame and Heritage Foundation (1979) and the Golden Boot Award (1992).

+In 1989 Naponee, Nebraska, named a street for him and held a Pierce Lyden film festival.
+In 1996, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.
+In 1997 he received Nebraska's Buffalo Bill Award.

-Personal life
+Personal life and death

 Lyden had one son, Donald Pierce Lyden, an attorney who had three children with his wife Kathleen.

 Lyden was married January 29, 1929, but received an annulment March 18, 1931, alleging that he had not seen his wife, Margerie Ann, since two hours after the wedding.

+Lyden died at his Orange, California home on October 10, 1998, aged 90, and was buried at Fairhaven Memorial Park in Santa Ana, California.